ssc-services/samutev/README.md

 - `salt-dev-pillars/devpillars.sls`  -    configured as `pillar_roots`
    place to put you dev-pillars - outside of git repos

-Both directories will be available either to the salt master or tom asterless minions directly
+Both directories will be available either to the salt master or to masterless minions directly

 ### 1.4.2. vm defaults